YuvalNoiman/Projects/README.md

 Project 1: Flex and Bison compiler
-Project 2: Getting Time using shared memory/pipes Project 3: Writing SQL into mySQL using Python
+Project 2: Getting Time using shared memory/pipes Project 3: SQL Database and some commands to run